 - Quality: Be truthful

 - Quantity: Be as informative as required

 - Relation: Be relevant

 - Manner: Be clear

 A: Where's Bill?
-B: His dog died

-The usual question: how did this evolve?
+B: His dog died The usual question: how did capacity to reason about mental states in others evolve?

 Is it a human-unique trait?